 We accept articles from a wide range of experts in the field of national security law and policy.
-For ease of editing and collaboration with authors, we much prefer to receive submissions via Google Docs or Word.
+Please paste the text of your article into the body of your pitch email.

 There are two main types of article we tend to run at Just Security: (1) crisp explanatory and analytic pieces geared toward a broad audience; and (2) deep dives that examine the nuances of a particular legal issue.